mstieranka/xrate/README.md

 ## Extra notes

 This app supports both dark and light theme based on browser theme (using `prefers-color-scheme: dark`).
+Also try swapping the currencies :)